eugenebolshakov/taknado/CV.md

 remote work.

-I've worked on both greenfield projects and legacy systems, as a single developer and as part of a team, remotely and on-site.
+I've worked on both greenfield projects and legacy systems, as a single developer and as part of a team, remotely and on-site, in early stage start-ups and established large corporations.
 I believe I'm capable of learning new things and finding my way around a complex system quickly, coming up with pragmatic, simple solutions where possible and managing complexity when it's inevitable, communicating effectively with both non-tech and tech people.

-Some of the technologies, tools and techniques that I've used extensively: ruby, rails, elixir, phoenix, postgres, docker, terraform, AWS, TDD, CI/CD.
+Some of the technologies, tools and techniques that I've used extensively: elixir, phoenix, ruby, rails, postgres, docker, terraform, AWS, TDD, CI/CD.

 ## What I'm looking for